jackbrand900/ccn-rl/README.md

 - CartPole and CliffWalking are much faster (minutes to hours)
 - Consider reducing `--train-episodes` for quick tests

-**Tuning produces poor hyperparameters:**
-- Increase `--trials` (we used 100-200 for final results)
-- Check that the target reward is reasonable for your environment
-- Some methods need more trials than others (CMDP is particularly finicky)

 ## License

 This project is part of academic research.
 Please contact the authors for licensing information.

 ## Acknowledgments

-This work builds on the `pishield` library for differentiable shielding and uses implementations from Stable-Baselines3 as reference.
+This work builds on the `pishield` library for differentiable shielding.
 Thanks to the RL and safe learning communities for the tools and benchmarks.